deanlandolt/bytewise-uri/README.md

 }
 ```

 ### Primitives

-The colon denotes a literal, and can be used to reference primitive types as literals:
+The colon denotes a type scheme, and can be used to reference primitive types as literals:

 ```js
 uriEq('null:', null)